-Even some plastic garden furniture, if left unmaintained, can collect rain water that can make its way into your lawn or flowerbed.
+Even some plastic garden furniture left unmaintained can collect rain water that can make its way into your lawn or flowerbed.

-Guttering can be affixed to temporary structures fairly easily, and directed into an overflow barrel, or water butt, via a downpipe.
-Not only will this prevent rain pooling alongside your shed, but you’ll also have a convenient water supply at your disposal during the drier months.
-This means you can be solving your garden drainage problem at the same time as saving water from the tap for your flowers.
+Guttering can be affixed to temporary structures fairly easily and directed into an overflow barrel or water butt, via a downpipe.
+Not only will this prevent rain pooling alongside your shed but you’ll also have a convenient water supply at your disposal during drier months.
+This means you can be solving your garden drainage problem at the same time as saving for your flowers.

 Create a grassy swale

-If your lawn resembles a paddy field during the wetter months, you might be tempted to replace it with paving stones – but that’s not your only option.
-If you are lucky enough to have a lot of space in your garden a grassy swale, sometimes referred to as a contour bund, could be created in your existing landscape.
+If your lawn resembles a paddy field during the wetter months you might be tempted to replace it with paving stones – but that’s not your only option.
+If you are lucky enough to have a lot of space in your garden then a ‘grassy swale’, sometimes referred to as a contour bund, could be created in your existing landscape.

 It’s made by digging a ditch like area and piling up the dirt to direct storm water wherever you need it to go.

 If all else fails and you find that you have a more serious water logging drainage problem in your garden then you could have a ‘French drain’ installed.
 This system is essentially an extra underground drain pipe.

 A trench is dug that can either be filled with gravel, sand, rocks or even a pipe that is made up of a perforated materials.
 The pipe option works particularly well if you are getting a lot of water.

 Once installed, water filters down beneath the materials keeping it away from ground level and the foundations of buildings.